$\mathbb{A}^1$-homotopy theory of log schemes: Construction of SH

 \begin{prop} Let

 be a cocartesian square of saturated monoids.
-Then $\theta$ is vertical if and only if $\theta'$ is vertical. \end{prop} \begin{proof} This follows from the fact that the cokernels of $\theta$ and $\theta'$ are isomorphic. \end{proof}
+Then $\theta$ is vertical if and only if $\theta'$ is vertical. \end{prop} \begin{proof} The cokernels of $\theta$ and $\theta'$ computed in the category of saturated monoids are isomorphic.
+Proposition \ref{vert.4}(2) finishes the proof. \end{proof}

-\begin{df} Suppose $X$ is an fs log scheme.
+\begin{df} Let $X$ be an fs log scheme.
 The \emph{boundary of $X$}, denoted $\partial X$, is the set of points of $X$ whose log structure is nontrivial. \end{df}